How to be really good at what you do

 Be Consistent Until You Have A Break Through

-If you haven’t had your big break yet, keep going.
+If you haven't had your big break yet, keep going.
 Consistency is the most fundamental virtue to becoming the person you want to be.
 Almost everyone can sprint for a while.
 But most burn-out and quit.
-Everything meaningful in life is a marathon — meant to test your commitment and will.
-Why Consistency is the Key to All Success - and How to Be Consistent to Achieve Any Goal.
+Everything meaningful in life is a marathon-meant to test your commitment and will.

 If this is what you love doing, you'll do it regardless of the outcome.
 In fact, obsession with a particular outcome will keep you from attaining your desired results.
 Your work will be forced rather than organically lived.